tomBoddaert/msc/README.md

 ```sh
 msc
 ```
-Write your program, then press `Ctrl + D` on Unix-like systems or `Enter, Ctrl + Z` on Windows to run it.
+Write your program, then press `Enter, Ctrl + D` on Unix-like systems or `Enter, Ctrl + Z` on Windows to run it.
 There is no way to save your programs from here, but you can copy them from your terminal!

 ## Examples